Multi-local Collaborative AutoEncoder: Theoretical Background

 where $\sigma(x)=\frac{1}{1+\texttt{exp}(-x))}$, which is a logistic sigmoid function.\\ Similarly, given a hidden vector $\textbf{\texttt{h}}$, an unbiased sample of the binary state $v_{i}$ is equal to 1 with probability

-Because it is difficult to get an unbiased sample of $<v_{i}h_{j}>_{model}$, Hinton proposed a faster learning algorithm by Contrastive Divergence (CD) \cite{hinton2002training}, \cite{carreira2005contrastive} method.
+It is difficult to get an unbiased sample of an average of the model distribution $<v_{i}h_{j}>_{model}$ because of low computing efficiency.
+Hinton proposed a faster learning algorithm by Contrastive Divergence (CD) \cite{hinton2002training}, \cite{carreira2005contrastive} method.
 Then the update rules of parameters is given by: